 Georg Ludwig Riedesel was born January 12, 1825 in the small Wunderthausen house known then as Haase.
 He was the fourth child and third son of Ludwig and Florentine (Althaus) Riedesel.
 His father had inherited the tenancy through marriage.

 When he was 20, his entire extended family left Wunderthausen for a new life in Crawford County, Ohio.
 The name of their ship is lost but it docked in New York out of Bremen on June 7, 1845.
-His brother, J. Ludwig and cousin Ludwig Dürr had gone to Ohio in 1844 where they had an aunt an uncle–Christian and Maria Elisabeth (Althaus) Gerhard.
+His brother, J. Ludwig and cousin Ludwig Dürr had gone to Ohio in 1844 where they had an aunt and uncle–Christian and Maria Elisabeth (Althaus) Gerhard.

 In late 1852, George and his oldest brother, L. Heinrich walked out to eastern Iowa to buy land.
 I know of no pre-existing connection to what became Wheatland so assume it was the land agent from Davenport that led the brothers to what was then a very small settlement on the Wapsipinicon River some 35 miles west of the county seat of Clinton in Clinton County.
 George received a land patent dated May 1, 1852 for 160 acres near Wheatland.
 (As was common practice, George bought land that had been issued to a veteran–Albert Walker of Tennessee–but never occupied by him).
 He acquired a second patent on November 1, 1852 for about 60 acres more.

-By family tradition, the brothers struck a better deal than expected so had money left to take a steamboat down the Mississippi and back up the Ohio river home.
+According to family tradition, the brothers struck a better deal than expected so had money left to take a steamboat down the Mississippi and back up the Ohio river home.

 George was naturalized on November 21, 1854, in Galion, Ohio.